IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 set.

 The RF Channel field ranges 0 to 78.
-It reflects the value described in the Bluetooth specification Volume 2, Part A, Section 2.
+It reflects the value described in Volume 2, Part A, Section 2 "Frequency bands and channel arrangement" of
+{{Bluetooth-Core}}.

 The Signal Power and Noise Power fields are signed integers expressing values in dBm.

 The Access Code Offenses field is an unsigned integer indicating the number of deviations from the valid access code that led to the packet capture.
-Access codes are interpreted as described in Bluetooth specification Volume 2, Part B, Section 6.3.
+Access codes are interpreted as described in Volume 2, Part B, Section 6.3 "Access code" of {{Bluetooth-Core}}.

-The Payload Transport Rate field represents a column of Bluetooth specification Volume 2, Part B, Section 6.5, Table 6.2, and is interpreted as two nibbles as follows.
+The Payload Transport Rate field represents a column in Volume 2, Part B, Section 6.5 "Packet types", Table 6.2 of {{Bluetooth-Core}}, and is interpreted as two nibbles as follows.

 * `0x.0` indicates the BT payload was BR and captured with GFSK